 1. Overview

-The working draft of the Africa –Indian Ocean (AFI) Volcanic Ash Exercises Operating Instructions (AFI VOLCEX OPINS) contained herein have been prepared by the Eastern and Southern African (ESAF) and Western and Central African (WACAF) Offices, to facilitate the conducting of regular volcanic ash exercises in the AFI Region of ICAO.
+The working draft of the Africa –Indian Ocean (AFI) Volcanic Ash Exercises Operating Instructions related to the Volcanic Ash Exercises (AFI VOLCEX OPINS-VOLCEX) contained herein have been prepared by the Eastern and Southern African (ESAF) and Western and Central African (WACAF) Offices, to facilitate the coordination and conduct of regular volcanic ash exercises in the AFI Region ICAO.

 The first working draft version of the AFI VOLCEX OPINS was initiated ESAF/WACAF Offices and consolidated by APIRG IIMSG MET Project 2, based on the EUR/NAT VOLCEX OPINS developed in 2011 and using the documents referenced in the paragraph 8.

+The AFI OPI-VOLCEX provides operational guidance for planning, conducting and reporting on volcanic ash exercises.
 Participating agencies are responsible for providing air traffic services, aeronautical information service, meteorological and geological data as well as volcanic ash dispersion forecasts and aircraft operation.

 2. Exercises

-Volcanic ash exercises are held bi-annually in the AFI Region, and exercise volcanic activity alerting, AIS and MET message routing, volcanic ash dispersion forecasts, air traffic control, air traffic flow and capacity management, and aircraft operator response.
+In the AFI Region, Volcanic ash exercises are carried out in the bi-annually basis. in the AFI Region, and exercise volcanic activity alerting, AIS and MET message routing, volcanic ash dispersion forecasts, air traffic control, air traffic flow and capacity management, and aircraft operator response.

 Volcanic ash exercises are conducted bi-annually in the AFI Region, and are designed to test volcanic activity alerting, aeronautical information service (AIS) and meteorological (MET) message routing, volcanic ash information, air traffic control procedures, air traffic flow and capacity management and aircraft operator response and the collaborative decision making (CDM) between the various actors in accordance with regional and global procedures

-The exercises adhere to the following naming convention: “Exercise VOLCEX{YY}/{NN}”, where {YY} relates to the year of the exercise and {NN} relates the sequence number of the exercise.
+The exercises adhere to the following naming and numbering convention: “Exercise VOLCEX{YYYY}/{-NN}”, where {YYYY} relates to the year of the exercise and {NN} relates to the sequence number starting since the first exercise, ranging from 01 to NN. of the exercise.
 For example, Exercise VOLCEX20/01 is the first exercise of 2020, whilst Exercise VOLCEX20/02 is the second exercise of 2020.
+For example, VOLCEX 2025-03 means the 3rd volcanic ash exercise of the Region conducted in 2025.

 3. Aims